tareq403/DNA-Mutation-Over-Generation-Simulator/README.md

 ## Performance Notes

-- Simulations with high population counts or many generations may take time
+- **Progressive Simulation**: The simulation runs one generation at a time using `setTimeout`, preventing browser freezing even with 500+ generations
+- **Real-time Updates**: Tables and charts update live as the simulation progresses
+- **Stop Capability**: Users can stop long-running simulations at any time
+- **Optimized Rendering**: Chart animations are disabled for better performance during progressive updates
+- **Non-blocking**: The UI remains fully responsive throughout the entire simulation
-- Progress is logged to browser console
+- Progress is logged to browser console for debugging
-- The UI remains responsive during simulation

 ## Future Enhancements